fanmin1010/VR_Game_Tornado/README.md

         - Shark.cs
         - Tornado.cs
 <h3> Instructions for App Usage</h3>
-<br>Instructions for deploying the app: No special instructions.
+Instructions for deploying the app: No special instructions.
 Follow the standard Unity "Build and Run", and make sure the Android app ID is correct.
 <br>
 Instructions for using the app:
 1. Deploy the application to your Android device and open the app (Assignment1).